maydayv7/dotfiles/README.md

 All important, persisted user files are stored at `/data`.
 Personal files and media are stored on an NTFS partition mounted to `/data/files`

+### Home Manager
+The [`home-manager`](https://github.com/nix-community/home-manager) module is used in tandem with the system configuration in order to define user-specific configuration.
+The `config.user.home` option has been declared in [`modules/user/default.nix`](./modules/user/default.nix) independent of the original module, from which the final configuration is built, in order to prevent infinite recursion while configuring multiple users per system.
+The system `config` can be accessed using the `sys` parameter in `home-manager` modules

 ## Links

 ### Theming